LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 We note that any choices for :math:`\eta` (or equivalently, :math:`h'`) are subsequently constrained by the optional user-supplied bounds :math:`h_\text{min}` and :math:`h_\text{max}`.
-Additionally, the time-stepping algorithms in ARKode may similarly limit :math:`h'` to adhere to a user-provided "TSTOP" stopping point, :math:`t_\text{stop}`.
+Additionally, the time-stepping algorithms in ARKODE may similarly limit :math:`h'` to adhere to a user-provided "TSTOP" stopping point, :math:`t_\text{stop}`.